the1lab/1lab/src/Data/Set/Projective.lagda.md

 ---
 description: |
-  We define projective sets, and prove some taboos.
+  We define set-projective types, and prove some taboos.
 ---
 <!--
 ```agda